 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is outwith the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
-I was unable to inspect the sub floor area as no suitable access hatch was available.
+The property was unoccupied,unfurnished and floors were covered.